-If a speed or warning sign is not sufficient, staff will direct the resident or property owner to obtain signatures, on a petition, from a minimum of 10 percent of the residents or property owners on the street in question.
+If a speed or warning sign is not sufficient, staff will direct the resident or property owner to obtain signatures, on a petition, from a minimum of five signaturesresidents or property owners or a minimum of 10% of the residents or property owners on the street in question, whichever is higher10 percent of the residents or property owners on the street in question.
 This petition should also have a statement explaining the traffic concern.
 Through this petition, there is an assurance the individual's concerns also reflect the concerns of the neighborhood.